CalebSkinner1/FantasyDynasty/README.md

 1. readme lol
 2. weekly update how to (for future self)
 3. workflow doc

+## once season starts
-4. once season starts, some code will surely break
+1. Some code will surely break
-5. once season starts, compute future value as percentage of remaining season
+2. Compute future value as percentage of remaining season
+3. Update future standings